jairzinhosantos/rag-azure/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Open a Pull Request.

-## :page_facing_up: License

-This project is licensed under the MIT License - see the LICENSE file for details (assuming an MIT license).